Artist Statement and Video on youtube I paint what I know

 She has also exhibited in New York (NYC) Ohio, Massachusetts, Washington, D.C., Maryland, Virginia, Louisiana, Florida, Texas, Michigan, Georgia, New Mexico, Wyoming and Reykjavik, Iceland and Augsburg, Germany, and completed public art commissions for Museum of Outdoor Arts in Englewood, Colorado, IGW Records in Littleton, Colorado, and the Tobacco Free Kids Campaign in Washington, D.C.

-Aaron has received artist residency fellowships to SIM Residency, Korpulfsstadir Reykjavik Iceland, Hui No’eau, Maui, Hawaii, Ucross Foundation, Ucross, WY, Museum of Outdoor Arts (MOA) in Englewood, CO, Anderson Ranch Arts Center in Snowmass, Colorado; Santa Fe Art Institute, Santa Fe, New Mexico; and Virginia Center for Creative Arts, Sweet Briar, VA
+Aaron has received artist residency fellowships to SIM Residency, Korpulfsstadir Reykjavik Iceland, Hui No’eau, Maui, Hawaii, Ucross Foundation, Ucross, Wyoming; Museum of Outdoor Arts, Englewood, Colorado; Anderson Ranch Arts Center in Snowmass, Colorado; Santa Fe Art Institute, Santa Fe, New Mexico; and Virginia Center for Creative Arts, Sweet Briar, Virginia.